-The New Mexico Finance Authority ("NMFA"), a component unit of the State of New Mexico (the "State"), is a public body politic and corporate, separate and apart from the State, constituting a governmental instrumentality, organized and existing pursuant to the New Mexico Finance Authority Act (the "Act") created by the Laws of 1992 Chapter 61, as amended.
+The New Mexico Finance Authority (NMFA), a component unit of the State of New Mexico (State), is a public body politic and corporate, separate and apart from the State, constituting a governmental instrumentality, organized and existing pursuant to the New Mexico Finance Authority Act (the Act).
 NMFA has broad powers to provide financing for an array of infrastructure and economic development projects.
 The Act also provides for long-term planning and assessment of state and local capital needs and improves cooperation among the executive and legislative branches of state government and local governments in financing public projects.

-NMFA's governing board is composed of eleven members.
-The Secretary of the Department of Finance and Administration; the Secretary of the Economic Development Department; the Secretary of the Energy, Minerals and Natural Resources Department; the Secretary of the Environment Department; the Executive Director of the New Mexico Municipal League and the Executive Director of the New Mexico Association of Counties are ex-officio members of the board with voting privileges.
-The Governor, with the advice and consent of the Senate, appoints to the NMFA Board.
-The Board's membership must include the Chief Financial Officer of a New Mexico institution of higher education and four other members who are residents of the state.
+NMFA's governing Board of Directors (NMFA Board) is composed of 11 members.
+Ex officio members include the Secretary of the Department of Finance and Administration; Secretary of the Economic Development Department; Secretary of the Energy, Minerals and Natural Resources Department; Secretary of the Environment Department; Executive Director of the New Mexico Municipal League; and the Executive Director of the New Mexico Counties Association.
+The Governor, with the advice and consent of the Senate, appoints the remaining members, including the Chair and a member who must be the Chief Financial Officer of a New Mexico institution of higher education.
 The appointed members serve at the pleasure of the Governor.

-NMFA issues loans to entities pursuant to the rules and regulations governing the Public Projects Revolving Fund Program (PPRF).
-The PPRF provides low-cost financing to local government entities for a variety of infrastructure projects throughout the state.
-The PPRF Program receives 75 percent of the Governmental Gross Receipts Tax collected by the State of New Mexico pursuant to section 7-1-6.1 New Mexico Statutes Annotated (NMSA), 1978.
+NMFA issues loans to qualified entities pursuant to the rules and regulations governing the Public Project Revolving Fund (PPRF).
+The PPRF provides low-cost financing to qualified government entities for a variety of qualified projects throughout the state.
+The PPRF Program receives 75% of the Governmental Gross Receipts Tax (GGRT) collected by the State pursuant to Section 7-1-6.38 NMSA 1978.
 NMFA may issue bonds in amounts deemed necessary to provide sufficient money for the purposes set forth by the Act.
-During fiscal years 2018 and 2017, pursuant to legislative action, NMFA transferred \$23,500,000 and \$10,000,000, respectively, from collections of NMFA's portion of the Governmental Gross Receipts Tax (GGRT) to the State's general fund for purposes permitted by law.
-Bonds are issued under a Master Indenture as well as individual Series Indentures, proceeds and covenants of which are administered through a trust relationship established by contract with a trust company or bank bearing trust powers (Trustee) and NMFA.
+Bonds are issued under a Master Indenture as well as individual Series Indentures, which are administered through a trust relationship established by contract with a trust company or bank bearing trust powers (Trustee) and NMFA.